Horned deity: The Americas

-The priest shall then put some of the blood on the horns of the (Yahweh's) altar of fragrant incense that is before the LORD in the tent of meeting.
-The rest of the bull's blood he shall pour out at the base of the altar of burnt offering at the entrance to the tent of meeting.

-Exodus

-The depiction of a horned Moses stems from the description of Moses' face as "cornuta" ("horned") in the Latin Vulgate translation of the passage from Exodus in which Moses returns to the people after receiving the Ten Commandments for the second time.
-The Douay–Rheims Bible translates the Vulgate as, "And when Moses came down from the mount Sinai, he held the two tables of the testimony, and he knew not that his face was horned from the conversation of the Lord."

 Influence on demonology

 Christian demonology

 The idea that demons have horns seems to have been taken from the Book of Revelation chapter 13.
 The book of Revelation seems to have inspired many depictions of demons.
 This idea has also been associated with the depiction of certain ancient gods like Moloch and the shedu, etc., which were portrayed as bulls, as men with the head of a bull, or wearing bull horns as a crown.